 BeeyondCereal is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.

-Stir in the mashed banana, walnuts, and sugars.
+Add in the mashed banana, walnuts, white sugar, and brown sugar.

-Fill each muffin cup 3/4s of the way full.
+Scoop the batter into your prepared muffin pan.
+Fill each muffin cup ¾s of the way full.

 Bake for 15-20 minutes or until a toothpick can be inserted and come out clean.

 Transfer to a wire rack to finish cooling completely.